What is Sleep Apnea Doing to Your Sleep?

 The other two are central sleep apnea (where there is an absence of even the effort to breathe) and mixed sleep apnea (a combination of obstructive and central).

 These constant, brief interruptions of sleep are rarely recalled by their victims.
 Their body wakes up for a split second in order to take a breath and restore oxygen, then falls right back to sleep with no time for the brain to remember the awakening.
-The result is an individual waking up thinking they got good, continuous sleep when in reality they woke up dozens, if not hundreds of times.
+The result is an individual waking up thinking they obtained good, continuous sleep when in reality they woke up dozens, if not hundreds of times.

 But no matter how long you sleep, if you're having to wake up constantly to breathe you are not going to feel well rested once you wake up.